Jupyter Notebooks¶

 information.

-To connect to the notebook server, you will first need to set up a connection from your PC to the compute node where your notebook is running.
-This is called "port forwarding" and is described below.
+To connect to the notebook server, you will first need to set up a connection from your PC to the compute node on which your notebook is running.
+This is called "port forwarding" and is described on the Port forwarding page.

 However, to do so you must first determine on which compute node your job is running.
 This can be done in a couple of ways: